-February is American Heart Month, and as we know, diet plays an important role in the development of heart disease, as well as cancer.
-People are often advised to follow a ‘healthy diet’, however this can be very vague.
-How do you know if your diet is healthy?
+Diet plays an important role in the development of heart disease, as well as cancer, the number one and two leading causes of deaths in American men and women, respectively.
+Accordingly, people are often advised to follow a “healthy diet,” however this can be very vague.
+How do you really know if your diet is healthy?

-A healthy diet is a diet that provides your body with the nutrients and energy it needs to function properly.
-A healthy diet also reduces your chances of developing diseases, such as heart disease.
+A healthy diet is one that provides your body with the nutrients and energy it needs to function properly.
+A healthy diet also reduces your chances of developing diseases, such as heart disease and cancer.

-The 2015-2020 Dietary Guidelines for Americans emphasizes the importance of creating a healthy eating pattern to maintain health and reduce the risk of disease.
+The 2015-2020 Dietary Guidelines for Americans emphasize the importance of creating a healthy eating pattern to maintain health and reduce the risk of disease.

-According to the guidelines, a healthy eating pattern has includes:
+According to the guidelines, a healthy eating pattern includes:

 - A variety of vegetables and fruits from all subgroups, focusing on consuming whole foods rather than juices.